How to use a mind map to learn new vocabulary

-Mind mapping (sometimes called ‘spider grams’ because they might look like a spider) is a visual tool which organises items into categories.
+Mind mapping (sometimes called ‘spider grams’ because they might look like a spider) is a visual tool which organises items into categories or themes.
 They work in a similar way to our brains (hence the name) because when we group related things together, we remember them better.